 Although Baines handles the famous songs of Jule Styne and Stephen Sondheim with ease, I couldn’t shake the distinct impression that while the songs had been rehearsed sufficiently enough to work vocally, the actual direction of the scenes in terms of acting the songs was glaringly missing.
-Baines landed some of the best comic lines and moments beautifully but the direction (Robert Readman) often felt overly static, with whole songs, whether flirtatious, feisty or allegedly emotional, delivered with little movement (save token strutting or hip wiggling), or convincing feeling.
+Baines landed some of the best comic lines and moments beautifully but the direction (Robert Readman) often felt overly static, with whole songs, whether flirtatious, feisty or emotional, delivered with little movement (save token strutting or hip wiggling).
 In direct contrast, Nick Lewis captured Herbie’s empty hope and eventual disappointment well but wasn’t able to match Baines vocally.
-The child performers were great, particularly the inspired casting of Flossie Attwood as young Louise, bringing youthful comedy to the stalled early scenes, and Allyssia Hanley, playing Baby June with sweetly endearing visible anxiety.
+The child performers were great, particularly the inspired casting of Flossie Attwood as Young Louise, bringing youthful comedy to the stalled early scenes, and Allyssia Hanley, playing Baby June with sweetly endearing visible anxiety.
 It must also be said that the second act picked up a little with the injection of humour and energy via the strip tease artists – their performance of You Gotta Get A Gimmick certainly raised audible laughs.

 Styne’s music is brought to life gloriously by the highly entertaining Ben Papworth as Musical Director, and his orchestra of talented musicians.
 It was a real pleasure to listen to the overture for this production and Papworth found himself the object of unexpected praise from the audience who were enamoured of his enthusiastic direction.
 Costume was also a strength; Rose and young Louise’s dresses and the blanket coats being particularly memorable.